ArnoldT01/bitchecker-app/README.md

-# BitCheckerApp – Device Architecture and ABI Inspector
+# BitCheckerApp â€“ Device Architecture and ABI Inspector

-## ??
-What This App Does
+## What This App Does

 **BitCheckerApp** is a .NET MAUI application that: